CodySchaaf/cs-option/README.md

 #### `of<T>(value: T): Option<T>`

 Makes an option out of a concrete value.
-Use full when calling an api that expects an option, but you have a value.
+Useful when calling an api that expects an option, but you have a value.

 ```js